 Though the common loon and snowy owl both had more votes in the popular selection, ultimately the panel recommended the gray jay, also called the whiskey jack or Canada Jay, be selected as Canada's official bird.

-The recommendation of the gray jay was announced in November 2016, but that selection has yet to be ratified by any governmental body, and as yet, Canada does not have an official national bird.
-An Act of Parliament would be necessary to officially recognize the gray jay as Canada's national bird.
+The recommendation of the gray jay was announced in November 2016, but that selection has yet to be ratified by any governmental body, and as yet, Canada still does not have an official national bird.
+An Act of Parliament would be necessary to officially recognize the gray jay as Canada's national bird, and around the time of the recommendation in 2016, the country's government stated that it's not actively considering any proposals to adopt a bird as a new national symbol.
+Still, the effort to name a Canadian national bird continues: As recently as February 2021, supporters were encouraging the government to make the Canada Jay or gray jay the country's national bird.

 The Official Canada Jay